dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Calculation**: total stock receipts for each item are calculated by adding up the quantities received in each consignment during the respective reporting period.
 **Limitations** calculating correct totals requires aggregating all consignment (packing list) quantities for each item which were received during the respective reporting month.
 **Short Interpretation**: generally, the stock receipts, after taking the lead time (delays for delivery) into account, need to correspond with the respective order quantities for the same item which in turn correspond to the distributions of previous monthly periods.
 Ideally, if deliveries are made reliably, the received quantity of every month should correspond to the quantity ordered during the period corresponding to the promised lead time earlier.
-**Corrective action**: if the receipt quantities do not correspond (closely) to the quantities ordered the period corresponding to the promised lead time earlier, then the logistics services supplying the health care facility needs to improve reliability of delivery.
+**Corrective action**: if the receipt quantities do not correspond (closely) to the quantities ordered the period corresponding to the promised lead time earlier, then the logistics services supplying the healthcare facility needs to improve reliability of delivery.
 Alternatively, if the promised lead time cannot be adhered to, the lead time parameter in the stock replenishment calculations can be increased in order to match actual lead times.
 **Aggregation options**: aggregating stock receipt quantities across different items is not meaningful but for each item separately, they can be aggregated across several time periods, across several health facilities and both as a sum.
 **Visualization options**:  pivot table, column chart, bar chart, line chart or single value chart.